-BlackRock Impact Opportunities Fund
+BlackRock Impact Opportunities

-About the BlackRock Impact Opportunities Fund ("BIO")
+About BlackRock Impact Opportunities ("BIO")

 BlackRock’s purpose is to help more and more people experience financial well-being.
 We designed BIO to pursue opportunities that have historically been undercapitalized and, as a result, may offer differentiated sources of return.
 We are committed to being part of the solution, and a force for change – on behalf of our clients, our employees, our shareholders, and our communities.